Dave Rozema

-Early years
+Early life

 Rozema was born in Grand Rapids, Michigan, in 1956.
 He attended Grand Rapids Central High School.
-In his junior and senior seasons, he was an all-city pitcher for the baseball team, compiling records of 11-3 and 11-5.
+In his junior and senior seasons, he was an all-city pitcher for the baseball team, compiling records of 11–3 and 11–5.
 He was drafted by the San Francisco Giants in the 22nd round of the 1974 June amateur draft, but he did not sign with the Giants, instead enrolling at Grand Rapids Community College.

 Professional baseball

 Minor leagues

-In January 1975, Rozema was drafted by the Detroit Tigers in the fourth round of the 1975 supplemental draft.
+In January 1975, Rozema was drafted by the Detroit Tigers in the fourth round of the secondary phase of the draft.
 He signed with the Tigers on January 22, 1975, and was assigned to the Class A Clinton Pilots managed by Jim Leyland.
 Rozema began the 1975 season in the bullpen, but impressed Leyland, and was promoted to the starting rotation.
 He relied principally on his fastball, but learned to throw a slider while with Clinton.
-He appeared in 27 games for the Pilots, compiling a 14-5 record and a 2.09 earned run average (ERA).
+He appeared in 27 games for the Pilots, compiling a 14–5 record and a 2.09 earned run average (ERA).
 In July 1975, he was selected by the Detroit Free Press as the "Tiger of the Future".

 In 1976, Rozema was promoted to the Tigers' Double-A Montgomery Rebels.
-Despite missing two months with an elbow injury, he compiled a 12-4 record with a 1.57 ERA.
+Despite missing two months with an elbow injury, he compiled a 12–4 record with a 1.57 ERA.
 Montgomery manager Les Moss said of Rozema: "That kid has all the tools.
 If he keeps pitching like that, he won’t be around here long.
 He’s an outstanding prospect."

 1977 season

 Rozema attended the Tigers' 1977 spring camp as a nonroster player, but impressed manager Ralph Houk and made the major league roster without ever having played a game at the Triple-A level.
 He made his major league debut at age 20 and, 10 days later, threw a four-hit shutout against the Boston Red Sox.
-Despite missing the last three weeks of the season with a shoulder injury, he finished his rookie season with a 15-7 record and a 3.09 ERA and led the Tigers in wins, ERA, complete games (16), and innings pitched (218), and ranked third in the league in winning percentage (.682), fifth in adjusted ERA+ (138), sixth in strikeout-to-walk ratio (2.71), and eighth in complete games.
+Despite missing the last three weeks of the season with a shoulder injury, he finished his rookie season with a 15–7 record and a 3.09 ERA and led the Tigers in wins, ERA, complete games (16), and innings pitched (218), and ranked third in the league in winning percentage (.682), fifth in adjusted ERA+ (138), sixth in strikeout-to-walk ratio (2.71), and eighth in complete games.

 He won post-season honors as the American League Rookie Pitcher of the Year and the Tigers' rookie of the year.
 He also finished fourth in the voting for Rookie of the Year and ninth for the American League Cy Young Award.
 Rozema formed part of a distinguished group of rookies with the 1977 Tigers that included Jack Morris, Alan Trammell, Lou Whitaker, Lance Parrish and Steve Kemp.